UniMath/agda-unimath/src/ring-theory/ideals-semirings.lagda.md

 ## Idea

-A left ideal of a semiring `R` is an additive subgroup of `R` that is closed under multiplication by elements of `R` from the left.
+An **ideal** (resp. a **left/right ideal**) of a semiring `R` is an additive submodule of `R` that is closed under multiplication by elements of `R` (from the left/right).

+### Note

+This is the standard definition of ideals in semirings.
+However, such two-sided ideals do not correspond uniquely to congruences on `R`.
+If we ask in addition that the underlying additive submodule is normal, then we get unique correspondence to congruences.
+We will call such ideals _normal_.

 ## Definitions